Introduction: How/Why to Install Privacy Film

 - Spray Water Bottle + Soap - 10% dish soap + water solution

-- Cutting Blade - I love my olfa blade--my mom always used for crafts and gave me this one when I started architecture school. they really are the best and have far superior blades than standard utility knife)
+- Cutting Blade - I love my olfa blade--they really are the best and have far superior blades than standard utility knife) ---here's my first blog post on the value of the olfa knife for architecture students

 - Credit Card - This is the useful tool for smoothing out the film.
 No need to buy a custom tool.